Round 7 open NOW: September 2019 - February 2020

 Pre-application support workshops

-There are a number of pre-application support workshops that we encourage you to attend before completing your application form.
+There are a number of FREE pre-application support workshops that we encourage you to attend before completing your application form.

 When is the deadline?